terrylinooo/wp-shieldon/README.txt

 WP Shieldon is a WordPress security plugin based on [Shieldon](https://github.com/terrylinooo/shieldon) library, a PHP library that provides anti-scraping and online session control for your WordPress sites.

 When the users or robots are trying to view many your web pages at a short period of time, they will temporarily get banned.
 To get unbanned by solving Catpcha.

+Of course, this plugin protects your webiste from [Brute Force Attacks](https://wordpress.org/support/article/brute-force-attacks/) very well.

 You can visit the plugin author - [Terry L.](https://terryl.in)'s blog and try reloading the pages several times then you will see how this plugin works.
 You can also try Terry's login page then you will find it protected.